-The power spectral density (PSD) PSD estimates of the velocity fluctuations were evaluated using Welch's method (Welch, 1967) with a Hamming window, three segments, and 50% overlap.
-The spectra were ensemble-averaged using the median of multiple 30 min time series that passed the data-quality tests described above and were smoothed by using a bin-averaging over logarithmically-spaced bins.
+The PSD estimates of the velocity fluctuations were evaluated using Welch's method (Welch, 1967) with a Hamming window, three segments, and 50% overlap.
+The spectra were ensemble-averaged using the median of multiple 30 min time series that passed the data-quality tests described above and were smoothed by using bin-averaging over logarithmically-spaced bins.
 The co-coherence estimates were also computed using Welch's method but using eight segments and 50% overlap to further reduce the statistical uncertainty.

-Table 1 displays the percentage of samples at each measurement height that failed the data-quality assessment.
-It relies on initial data availability of 86%, 97%, and 86% for the anemometers at 6 m amsl, 18 m amsl6, 18, and 45 m amsl, respectively.
-Following the criteria used in the data processing and Table 1, the percentage of data considered for the analysis was 69%, 76%, 45% at 6 m, 18 m and 45 m 6, 18, and 45 m amsl, respectively.
+- Table 1 displays the percentage of samples at each measurement height that failed the data-quality assessment.
+It relies on initial data availability of 86%, 97%, and 86% for the anemometers at 6, 18, and 45 m amsl, respectively.
+Following the criteria used in the data processing and Table 1, the percentage of data considered for the analysis was 69%, 76%, 45% at 6, 18, and 45 m amsl, respectively.
 These percentages correspond to 1566 time series of 30 min duration for the SA at 6 m, 1771 time series at 18 m, and 854 at 45 m.
-The data from SA at 45 m shows showed the highest portion of non-stationary and large statistical uncertainties compared to the other SAs.
-Furthermore, the SA at 45 m also contained the highest fraction of NaN NaNs in the time series, which testified due to a large number of outliers.
-The larger fraction of data removed removal for the anemometer at $45 \,\mathrm{m}$ is attributed to the observed uncorrelated white noises in the signal.
-This measurement noise, which may be linked to the length of the cable joining the anemometer and the acquisition system, is usually small for wind speed above $10 \,\mathrm{m\,s^{-1}}$.
+The data from SA at 45 m showed the highest portion of non-stationary and large statistical uncertainties compared to the other SAs.
+Furthermore, the SA at 45 m also contained the highest fraction of NaNs in the time series, due to a large number of outliers.
+The larger fraction of data removal for the anemometer at 45 m is attributed to the observed uncorrelated white noises in the signal.
+This measurement noise, which may be linked to the length of the cable joining - the anemometer and the acquisition system, is usually small for wind speed above 10 m s^{-1} .
 Therefore, it was decided not to filter it out using digital low-pass filtering techniques.
-Time series that were flagged as non-physical made up only < 5% less than 5% for each SA in the present datasets data set, likely because the test was applied after the outlier detection algorithm.
-The portion of non-stationary time series increased with height (see Table 1).
-Closer to the surface, the eddies are smaller and are less likely to be affected by the sub-meso or mesospheric atmospheric motion, which contribute to non-stationary fluctuations (Högström et al., 2002).
+Time series that were flagged as non-physical made up less than 5% for each SA in the present data set dataset, likely because the test was applied after the outlier detection algorithm.
+The portion of - 275 non-stationary time series increased with height (see Table 1).
+Closer to the surface, the eddies are smaller and are less likely to be affected by the sub-meso or and mesospheric atmospheric motion, which contribute to non-stationary fluctuations (Högström et al., 2002).